semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 As we've seen, you can invite people when you [create a project](#project).
 When you do this, you're also inviting them to your organization, since only organization members log in to Semaphore.

-But creating a project is not the only way to invite people to your organization.
+However, creating a project is not the only way to invite people to your organization.

 Open the organization menu and select **People**.
-The page shows all the members in your organization.
+The page shows all the members of your organization.
 Here you can remove them or change their roles.

 ![People tab in your organization](./img/people-tab.jpg)

 Press **Add people** to get to the invitation page.
-This page shows you individuals that have access to your repositories but have not yet been added to your organization.
+This page shows you individuals who have access to your repositories but have not yet been added to your organization.

 ![Invite people to the organization](./img/invite-people.jpg)